 12) Monitor Results

-Finally, once the app is on, and the marketing is underway; this does not mean that marketing efforts are over.
+Finally, once the app is on, and the marketing is underway; this does not mean that your marketing efforts are over.
 You need to keep a close eye on your key performance indicators as the launch moves ahead.
 By closely monitoring how people use an app, reviewing the user feedback you obtain, and being attentive and responsive to the input, you can quickly address any bugs and keep building meaningful features.

 In order to monitor your growth effectively as an app developer, you should also monitor analytics coming from your marketing efforts.
 With this information, you can see what strategies are yielding more traction and adjust the less effective ones.